suryamondal/vtx_physics_benchmark/steering/README.md

 # Steering files
 Steering files for the analysis
- - `generate.py` event generation and simulation, outputs raw
+ - `generate.py` event generation, simulation and reconstruction, outputs mDST
- - `reconstruct.py` unpacking and tracking of raw, outputs mDST
  - `mdst2ntuple.py` decay reconstruction and fitting from mDST, outputs NTuple

-## Generation
+## Generation, simulation and reconstruction
 The steering file `generate.py` produces only `ccbar -> D*+` (+cc) events and simulates the detector response.